galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 - Are there statistically significant differences in gene splicing patterns between samples?
 - Are there significant isoform switching events between the experimental conditions?
 objectives:
-- Perform genome-wide isoform analysis in order to evaluate differences in expression profiles between cancer and healthy tissues
+- Perform genome-wide isoform analysis in order to evaluate differences in expression profiles between two conditions
 - Evaluate the differential alternative splicing in specific genes
 time_estimation: 3H
 key_points: